 We will look into the parental engagement features on Bedrock to see if more could be done at home.
 We wanted it all in school initially for quality control – to make sure learners and staff invested in it.

 Over lockdown, Bedrock formed part of our remote learning action plan.

 How has a focus on word gaps helped to ensure smooth transitions between feeder schools in the BWAF Trust?

 Exposure to academic vocabulary plays a big part in the BWAF transition package.
-Over the summer, students are given knowledge organisers to prepare students for that leap up to secondary school.
-Just as with the transition from Year 2 to Year 3, it’s all about laying the groundwork!
+Over the summer, learners are given knowledge organisers to prepare them for that leap up to secondary school.
+Just as with the transition from Year 2 to Year 3, it’s all about laying the groundwork.

-Going forward it would be astute for us to ask our linked secondary schools whether they use Bedrock as that could really create a sense of continuity and much-needed familiarity for students.
+Going forward, it would be astute for us to ask our linked secondary schools whether they use Bedrock.
+This could create a sense of continuity and much-needed familiarity for learners.